dannco/gifly/README.md

 TODOs:
 - Some kind of interface that declares what components to add to the gif-animation, e.g. Json files with declaration of images and/or particles.
+- Enable animation using components like JPEG images, sprite sheets.
 - Isolate the pixels produced by each particle/component so that they can fade or smoke or whatever.
 - Integrate with GPU